itsjoshuagraves/digitalgarden/content/docs/published-00011.md

 - Document Library,
 - Properties.

-The Pages, Layers and States panels help you to navigate quickly through the Fw PNG file.
+The Pages, Layers and States panels help you to navigate quickly through the Fw webp file.
 I use states to prototype designs for a particular view or page, and each view or page will have its own page in the document.
 I’ll generally make a master page (containing the chrome and unchanging elements in the design, such as the menu or tab bar) so that I have one less thing to paste in the page.

 Styles are helpful because you can select an element and immediately apply a style to it.